According to the National Fire Protection Association (NFPA), a fire department is dispatched to a fire in the United States every 24 seconds.

 No fire should be underestimated.
 It can take fewer than 30 seconds for a small flame to grow into a major fire and mere moments more for thick black smoke to fill a home.

 Understanding how to prevent house fires, and what to do to stay safe in the event of a fire, are thoughts every property owner should consider.
 Here are some tips for keeping you and your family safe and protected.

 Form a fire escape plan

 Every family should create and practice a fire escape plan tailored to their home.
-Collaborate and assign write papers individuals to help with any pets, young children or elderly family members, and determine at least two possible exits from each room of the house.
+Collaborate and assign individuals to help with any pets, young children or elderly family members, and determine at least two possible exits from each room of the house.

 For second-story rooms, fire escape ladders can be placed near windows and all family members should know how to securely attach them to the windowsill.

 Establish an outside meeting place (mailbox, light post, neighbor’s porch, etc.) that is a safe distance away from your home where your family can gather after escaping.
 Teach your children, “Don’t hide, go outside!”

 During a fire, try to stay low to the ground and leave your home immediately.
 Place your hand on all doors and doorknobs before opening them — if warm, there may be fire on the other side.
 Find another exit, if possible.

 As you move from one room to another, close any doors behind you to slow the spread of flames.
 If your clothing catches fire, running will only spread the fire faster.
 The tried and true “stop, drop and roll” strategy is best.